Student volunteers are helping the McClung Museum uncover the history of black Civil War troops in Tennessee.

 For the past four years, hundreds of UT Chancellor’s Honor students have been transcribing more than 2,100 pages of handwritten Civil War documents.

-Their efforts are helping bring to life the history of the 1st US Colored Troops (Heavy Artillery) mustered in Knoxville in 1864.
-The goal is to make this overlooked African American achievement accessible in a digital archive.
+Their efforts are helping bring to life the history of the United States Colored Troops regiment formed in Knoxville in 1864.
+The goal is to make the military records of this overlooked African American achievement accessible in a digital archive.

 More than 180,000 black men officially served in the Union Army during the Civil war.

-The 1st USCT Regiment was organized in January 1864, after the Union secured Knoxville as its East Tennessee base.
+The 1st United States Colored Heavy Artillery Regiment was organized in January 1864, after the Union secured Knoxville as its East Tennessee base.
 The names of more than 1,100 free men of color and former slaves appear on the enlistment roster.

 “About 75 to 80 percent of the men came from slavery.
 The rest were free men of color,” says project coordinator Steve Dean, a documentary filmmaker working with the East Tennessee Civil War Alliance.

-Everything known about the 1st Regiment is contained in six leather-bound volumes at the National Archives and Records Administration in Washington, DC.
+Everything known about the regiment is contained in six leather-bound volumes at the National Archives and Records Administration in Washington, DC.
 The ledgers provide the soldiers’ names, towns of origin, ages, descriptions, and professions, along with letters describing skirmishes, furloughs, and other incidents.

-There are few images connected to the 1st Regiment, but one shows Sgt.
-Edward Kline, from what is now Loudon County, in his US Colored Troops uniform with his wife on their wedding day.
+There are few images connected to the 1st USCHA Regiment, but one shows Sgt.
+Edward Kline, from what is now Loudon County, in his Union uniform with his wife on their wedding day.

 The project is funded by a Knoxville Community Action grant.
 The East Tennessee Civil War Alliance photographed the ledger pages and hosts transcribing sessions at UT’s McClung Museum of Natural Science and History.
 McClung Civil War Curator Joan Markel co-leads the transcribing effort.